mykelalvis/FATESRD/General/Example Stunts.md

 - **Master of the Mob.** +2 to Rapport when dealing with a crowd or mob.
 (Peter Blake)
 - **Negotiator.** +2 to Rapport when you try to broker an end to an armed conflict.
 (Peter Blake)
 - **Scion of the Court.** (requires Child of the Court.)
 When you overcome an obstacle with Child of the Court, you may additionally create a situation aspect that describes how the general attitude turns in your favor.
 If anyone wants to try and get rid of this aspect, they must overcome Fair (+2) opposition.
 (Fate Core, p.94)
-- **Target Audience.** Pick a specific field of endeavour, such as crime, business, politics, espionage, or the occult.
+- **Target Audience.** Pick a specific field of endeavor, such as crime, business, politics, espionage, or the occult.
 Gain +2 to Rapport rolls whenever dealing with someone from that field. (adapted from Spirit of the Century SRD, §6.7.2)

 ### New Actions